matangover/mypy-vscode/README.md

 * `mypy.debugLogging`: Enable debug logging for the extension.
 (Reload the window after changing this setting.)

+## Experimental: Type Checking in Notebooks

+This extension can also run mypy on Python code cells in Jupyter Notebooks.
+To enable this feature, set `mypy.checkNotebooks` to `true`.
+Notebooks are type checked when they're opened or saved.

+For notebooks, we use mypy rather than dmypy.
+Use the `mypy.mypyExecutable` setting to control the mypy executable path.
+Most settings like `mypy.runUsingActiveInterpreter`, `mypy.configFile`, `mypy.extraArguments` are honored for notebooks too.

+There are a couple of known issues:
+* Notebook checking works by concatenating all code cells into a single document.
+This means that some errors may be reported on the wrong line, or that invalid code could appear valid or vice versa.
+* The extension can't access the Python interpreter selected for a notebook, so it uses the interpreter selected in the workspace instead.
+This may cause wrong type checking, e.g. a package will appear to be missing even though it is installed in the notebook's environment.

 ## License

 This project is made available under the MIT License.